daihan054/Behavioral-Interview/README.md

 ### 18. Tell me about yourself?
 I completed my post graduation from JU in 2017.
 I am an innovative software engineer with more than 3 years of experience developing and managin all aspects of software with small or medium-sized team.
 My current company is AnyConnect.
 Here I am in charge of developing and managing 4-5 microservices.
 We prioritize custommer requirements, efficent design, documentation and scalable system.
 In 2020, our plan was to get 3 customers.
 And our product is so cool that we got 5!!!
 When I was working with graphical view of all cameras, I used google map with satelite view to show the cameras.
 It is really cool.
 From then I am really interested to work such kinds great projects.
 So I am really interested to work at google.

+### 19. Tell me a time when you were working on a project on a time constraint?
+(S) When I was a student of final semester of final year, I with two other had to complete a project.
+(T) We planned and designed about our tasks and features.
+But suddenly heard that our class teacher was planning to give convocation to us.
+So he wanted to finish the project soon.
+(A) As time was less than the planned so we eliminated some extra features which would be needless during that short time.
+(R) When we submited that we were marked goo enough as we completed main features of that project.

 # Company Specific Questions